 For Erika’s recipe, eggs are replaced with one cup of mashed avocados along with a teaspoon of baking powder.
 The avocado gives the brownie a velvety texture while the baking powder helps the brownie rise.

-The avocado is a great source of healthy fat in this recipe.
-Another source of fat in the recipe is its ½ cup of milk, which you can also substitute with a nut milk to make it dairy-free.
+Avocado is a great source of healthy fat in this recipe.
+Another source of fat in the recipe is its ½ cup of milk, which you can also substitute with nut milk to make it dairy-free.

 This recipe yields a relatively cakey batch of brownies.
 You will get the cracked film on top, it will look and taste like a regular brownie with just a hint of avocado.
 But keep in mind that you should use ripe avocados because unripe avocados can turn bitter when cooked.